carltheperson/advanced-js-objects/chapters/chapter-8.md

 Person.#totalPeople // SyntaxError
 ```

 [^func-class-diff]: .*Almost* is an important keyword here.
-This great StackOverflow answer provides an in-depth explanation regarding wether classes are just syntactic sugar https://stackoverflow.com/a/54861781.
-Answer, no.
+This great StackOverflow answer provides an in-depth explanation regarding whether classes are just syntactic sugar https://stackoverflow.com/a/54861781.
+The answer, no.